sdgresearch/NebulaStockModel/README.md

 - Building Stock Data (Verisk)
 - Postcode Shapefiles (Edina)

-Conversations with OS indicated postcodes shapefiles are open access data but we reccomned user download them themselves from accredited sources.
+Conversations with OS indicated postcodes shapefiles are open access data but we reccomend user download them themselves from accredited sources.

 #### Provided Data (Open Government License)
 Place these files in the `input_data_sources` directory, or download from our Zip: